-- (a) Any practice of a person that includes seeking information about, consideration of, or use of criminal history information is unlawful if: - (1) It has a discriminatory effect under Article 7, unless a legally sufficient justification applies under section 12266; - (2) It constitutes intentional discrimination under section 12267; - (3) It constitutes a discriminatory statement under section 12268; or - (4) It relates to practices specifically prohibited under section 12269. - (b) Subject to the requirements in this article, persons who choose to seek, consider or use criminal history information for decisions or actions covered by the Act may either: - (1) Establish a practice that uses a "bright line" policy (that is, categorical exclusions that do not consider individualized circumstances); - (2) Establish a practice that conducts an individualized assessment of an individual's circumstances; or - (3) Establish a practice that combines a "bright line" policy with an option (either discretionary or required) for an individualized assessment of an individual's circumstances.
+(a) Any practice of a person that includes seeking information about, consideration of, or use of criminal history information, as defined in Section 12005(j), is unlawful if:

+$(\underline{a+})$ It has a discriminatory effect under Article 7, unless a legally sufficient justification applies under section 12266;

+(b2) It constitutes intentional discrimination under section 12267;

+$(\underline{c3})$ It constitutes a discriminatory statement under section 12268; or

+(d4) It relates to practices specifically prohibited under section 12269.

+(b) Subject to the requirements in this article, persons who choose to seek, consider or use eriminal history information for decisions or actions covered by the Act may either:

+(1) Establish a practice that uses a "bright line" policy (that is, categorical exclusions that do not consider individualized circumstances);

+(2) Establish a practice that conducts an individualized assessment of an individual's circumstances; or

+(3) Establish a practice that combines a "bright line" policy with an option (either discretionary or required) for an individualized assessment of an individual's circumstances.